gopinathsjsu/team-project-team6-1/README.md

 - Was Scrum Master for one sprint
 - Frontend development contributions using Html/CSS:
 - Designed common landing page for all types of users
-- Given two directives for
+- Given two directives for:
           - all current movies
           - all upcoming movies.
 - Designed user registration/signup frontend and added validations to it.
 - Designed html page to upgrade membership status and make payment page to fulfill the same
 - Integrated API and UI for users to upgrade to Premium membership.
-- Integrated user profile details to a common profile page
+- Integrated user profile details to a common profile page:
          - Profile(General)
          - View Past Bookings
          - View Upcoming bookings